 In relation to the clinical function of psychosomatic medicine, there are two categories of psychiatrists:

-- Consultation psychiatrists: They are usually seen in outpatient departments and in chronic care facilities where they can impart advice to requesting physicians involved in treatment of patients.
+- Consultation psychiatrists: They are usually seen in outpatient departments and in chronic care facilities where they can impart advice to requesting physicians involved in the treatment of patients.

 2. Educational function: